rpgreview/papersandpaychecks/cow-orkers.md

 **Acolytes**

 See "Team Leader", *Papers & Paychecks* main rulebook.
+Note errata, rather than CHA+Level-3 it should be CHA bonus + Level - 3.

 **Adoring Fans**